DUNE/femb_doc/test_stand_expert/OscillatorTesting/README.md

 	Channel 4             Passed              Passed              Passed
 *********************************************************************************
 ```

-To dry the board,set the heat gun at 120 F and move it around the board until everything on outside looks completely dry.
+To dry the board, set the heat gun at 120 F and move it around the board until everything on outside looks completely dry.
 Then open the socket lid, take out the oscillator and dry some more.
-One thing to be careful is to put the oscillator back to the same socket as before; so placing the oscillators in a paper with marks like 1, 2, 3, 4 to identify the corresponding oscillator is helpful.
+One thing to be careful is to put the oscillator back to the same socket as before; so placing the oscillators in a paper with marks like 1, 2, 3, 4 to identify the corresponding oscillator is useful.